We look forward to your visit!

 PARKING: patrons may be dropped off directly in front of our venues; adjacent parking is available for vehicles displaying a parking placard.

-MAINSTAGE THEATER: Most seats in the Mainstage Theater are accessible ONLY by stairs.
-A ramp at Door 5 provides access for wheelchairs.
-A limited number of seats on the entry level (Row J) at Door 5 can be accessed without using steps.
+MAINSTAGE THEATER NOTES: Most seats in the Mainstage Theater are accessible ONLY by stairs.
+A ramp at the Door 5 entrance provides access for wheelchairs.
+In addition, a limited number of seats on the entry level (Row J) at Door 5 are accessible without using steps.
 The Mainstage is equipped with handrails at the end of each row.

-The Mainstage Theater can comfortably accommodate 2 wheelchairs and companions/guests, depending on the size and type of the wheelchair(s) and the number in each party.
+The Mainstage Theater can comfortably accommodate up to 2 wheelchairs plus companions/guests, depending on the size and type of the wheelchair(s) and the number in each party.
+A maximium of 4 people per party can be accommodated in the disability seating area.

 Service Animals & Support Animals